Dr. Pamela Wisniewski

 Teenovate Program Collaborator

-Zainab is an ORC Doctoral Fellow, pursuing her Ph.D. in Computer Science.
+Zainab is now an Assistant Professor at San Francisco State University.
 With an interest in Human-Computer Interaction and Online Safety, she aims to define and counter online risks faced by adolescents, in order to make the Internet a safer place.

 Naulsberry Jean Baptiste